 - Is your washer over 10 years old?
-It's estimated that there are 76 million top-loading washers, 25 million of which are at least 10 years old, still in use across the country.
-Washers built before 2003 are significantly less efficient than newer models.
-Together, these inefficient washers cost consumers $2.9 billion each year in energy and water.
-If you have a standard clothes washer that is over 10 years old, it's costing you, on average $190 a year.
+It's estimated that there are 74 million top-loading washers and 24 million front-loading washers - 26 million of which are at least 10 years old, still in use across the country.
+Washers that are approximately 10 years old are significantly less efficient than newer models.
+Together, these inefficient washers cost consumers about $4.7 billion each year in energy and water.
+If you have a standard clothes washer that is approximately 10 years old, it's costing you, on average $185 a year.

 If every clothes washer purchased in the U.S. was ENERGY STAR certified, we could save more than $3.3 billion each year and prevent more than 19 billion pounds of annual greenhouse gas emissions, equal to the emissions from more than 1.8 million vehicles.

 Clothes washers originally earned the ENERGY STAR label in May, 1997.
 Clothes washers that have earned the ENERGY STAR are about 25% more efficient than non-certified models and are more efficient than models that simply meet the federal minimum standard for energy efficiency.

 Only front and top loading clothes washers meeting the ENERGY STAR definitions for residential clothes washer and commercial clothes washer, with capacities greater than 1.6ft3 are eligible to earn the ENERGY STAR certification.

 What else should I look for when buying a Clothes Washer?

 ENERGY STAR certified models are also available in stackable and under-the-counter designs, which fit in smaller spaces.